Collegeville/sc-reproducibility/AuthorFAQ.md

 # SC Reproducibility Author FAQ

 Find answers to common questions that may arise during the effort to prepare and submit an AD or AE appendix to the SC Conference.
-If your question is not addressed here, please [contact us](maherou@sandia.gov).
+If your question is not addressed here, please contact us: maherou@sandia.gov.

 This FAQ addresses questions that authors and reviewers might have about these appendices.